 Many incidents that cause wrongful death and serious personal injury can be traced back to a corporate negligence or recklessness that companies fail to prioritize for the safety of employees, visitors, customers and the general public.

 Corporations must held to a high standard of accountability, because their failure to adhere to safety standards can result in serious injuries or death.
 The average American citizen comes into contact with a corporation every day.
 Every time you shop at a store, eat at a restaurant, or have a drink at the pub, you are entering a business property that should be, by law, kept safe for you and for other guests, customers, employees and visitors.
 The failure to make safety a priority inevitably leads to injuries or worse.

-The personal injury lawyers at the Blumenshine Law Group represent victims of corporate negligence and recklessness, including persons injured in slip and fall accidents, electrical accidents, and workplace accidents in the Chicago region and across Illinois.
-Contact us online or call us at (312) 766-1000 for a free consultation.
+The corporate negligence lawyers at the Blumenshine Law Group represent victims of negligence by corporations and recklessness, including persons injured in slip and fall accidents, electrical accidents, and workplace accidents in the Chicago region and across Illinois.
+Contact us by email at email@example.com, call or text us at (312) 766-1000 for a free consultation.